landsboy/neoADARtigen/README.md

 # neo-ADARtigen
-A tool for creating a neo-antigen by RNA editing
+A tool for creating a neo-antigen by RNA editing.

 An accompanying repo to the paper:

 ****NAME OF THE ARTICLE****